Table of Contents

 The Magi’s Visit to Jesus

 The wise men went to Bethlehem by following the star until it was directly above the house where Jesus was.
 And they knelt and worshiped Him.
 Also, they brought Jesus gifts of gold, frankincense, and myrrh (Matthew 2:11).
 After that, the Lord warned them in a dream not to go back to King Herod.
-So, they took another route to their country.
+So, they took another route to their country (verse 12).

 The Massacre of Herod

-Herod, when he saw that he was deceived by the wise men, was exceedingly angry.
-And he sent forth and put to death all the male children who were in Bethlehem and in all its districts, from two years old and under.
+When Herod saw that he was deceived by the wise men, he was exceedingly angry.
+And he sent forth and put to death all the male children who were in Bethlehem and in all its districts, from two years old and under (Matthew 2:16).

 Thus, it was fulfilled what was spoken by Jeremiah the prophet: “A voice was heard in Ramah, lamentation and bitter weeping, Rachel weeping for her children, refusing to be comforted for her children, because they are no more” (Jeremiah 31:15).
 By inspiration Matthew applied the words of Jeremiah to Herod’s slaughter of the infants of Bethlehem (Matthew 2:18).